 Kuttanad region covers the districts of Alappuzha and Kottayam in Kerala.
 It is famous for its vast paddy fields and is acclaimed as the Rice Bowl of Kerala.
 The rice fields are below sea level in Kuttanad.

 The lakes and canals are full of houseboats.
 You can also spot other boats, big and small.
 The boats transport goods and carry people.

 Many churches dot the landscape of Kuttanad.
 Every village has its own church.
 Christianity existed in Kerala from first century AD when St. Thomas the Apostle visited the region.

 Connected by artificial canals, the backwaters form an economical means of transport.
 A large local trade is carried on by inland navigation.
 Fishing, along with fish curing, is a major income generator.

-Alappuzha is famous for its boat races, backwater holidays, beaches, marine products and coir industry.
+Alappuzha is famous for its backwater holidays, beaches and coir industry.
 It is among the top tourist destinations in the world.
 Peak season is from August to February.

-The burgeoning of motorised houseboats in the lakes and backwaters has raised questions regarding the adverse impact of pollution from diesel engines on the vulnerable ecosystem.
+The sprouting of powered houseboats in the lakes and backwaters has raised questions regarding the adverse impact of pollution from diesel engines on the vulnerable ecosystem.